mororo18/outbit/README.md

 struct file_header header = { 11, 121 };

-// Write the struct in the buffer as raw bytes bitbuffer.write(header);
+// Write the struct to the buffer as raw bytes bitbuffer.write(header);

 uint32_t first_value = 1324;